Dear Christina,

 Thank you for writing in.
 Great question. 🙂

-I have two initial questions:
+I have some initial questions:

 First, how do you know they’re not right for you?
 Do you fight a lot?
 Feel small in their presence?
 Get triggered a lot?
 Feel bored around them?
 Feel uninspired by them?
 Feel like things are nice, but not as exciting or incredible as you really want?
+Feel disconnected or not as passionately connected as you’d like to feel with someone?

 Second, why don’t you think you can make the jump?
 Is it because you really care about this person and don’t want to hurt them?
 You really care about this person and don’t want to lose them?
 You are afraid to be alone?
 You like how they treat you?
 You don’t like how they treat you and you hope it’ll get better?

 Before you can figure out how to leave, you’ll need to figure out why you want to leave and why you can’t seem to.
 There’s SO MUCH MEANING in the why.
 And the reason is this: If you just leave when it doesn’t yet feel 100% right to leave — then you are missing out on an opportunity to learn more about yourself and areas where you are ready to grow as a person, and in your romantic relationship space.
+The hesitation to leave doesn’t mean this person is the right person for you, it just means that there’s meaning in the hesitation… and it’s likely an old pattern that’s trying to break in you (e.g. getting into relationships with people who aren’t right for you or always staying with people who aren’t right for you longer than you should).

-To help with this assessment, it may be really cathartic for you to do the opposite exercise as well and write down all the qualities and characteristics you’re really looking for in a partner.
+To help with this assessment, it will be really cathartic for you to do the opposite exercise as well and write down all the qualities and characteristics you’re really looking for in a partner.
 Getting clear with what we’re REALLY looking for helps us to not settle for whatever comes our way.
 Getting clear with what we’re REALLY looking for also helps us to know when he/she arrives — as well as when the person in front of us doesn’t fit these criteria.
 I wrote another post on this topic, give it a read as I think it’ll be really helpful to you.
 It’s linked here.

 You really care about this person and don’t want to hurt them?